Attribution-Based Control in AI Systems

 Consider the incentives: democratic nations seek to compete with authoritarian AI programs, data owners want to maximize revenue, and societies aim to enhance AI capabilities while ensuring those capabilities benefit society broadly.
 ABC could advance all these goals, and, as this thesis surveys, local incentives have inspired local solutions to emerge and become tested at scale.
 Yet ABC remains conspicuously absent from mainstream AI development.
 Why?

-While a complete sociological analysis is beyond the technical scope of this thesis, examining current AI development reveals a striking pattern: researchers consistently draw inspiration from a specific conception of biological cognition, cognition that provides no attribution-based control over its predictions.
+While a complete sociological analysis is beyond the technical scope of this thesis, examining current AI development reveals a striking pattern: researchers consistently draw inspiration from a specific conception of biological cognition (Goodfellow et al., 2016; Russell et al., 1995; LeCun et al., 2015), cognition that provides no attribution-based control over its predictions.
 For example, humans do not ask permission from their parents, friends, co-workers, or evolutionary ancestors every time they seek to use a concept taught to them by these external parties (i.e. every time they open their mouth or move their body... all actions learned at some point from another party).
-For those who see AI development as fundamentally about imitating this meme of biological cognition, ABC represents a deviation from nature's blueprint.
+For those who see AI development as fundamentally about imitating this meme of biological cognition, ABC represents a deviation from nature’s blueprint.
+5

 Moreover, ABC may threaten established business models.
-Large AI companies have built multi-billion (soon, multi-trillion?) dollar valuations in part on their ability to use training data without compensating providers, and to bend the behavior of AI models in a way that suits them.
-For example, the targeted advertising industry, projected to reach over a trillion dollars by 2030, relies heavily on AI systems that obscure rather than expose the sources influencing their recommendations, and enable the AI owner to sell influence over the model to the highest bidder (e.g. ads in newsfeed algorithms).
+Large AI companies have built multi-billion (soon, multi-trillion?) dollar valuations in part on their ability to use training data without compensating providers (Berger 2025), and to bend the behavior of AI models in a way that suits them.
+For example, the targeted advertising industry, projected to reach over a trillion dollars by 2030 (Statista Market Insights 2025), relies heavily on AI systems that obscure rather than expose the sources influencing their recommendations (Bernays 1928), and enable the AI owner to sell influence over the model to the highest bidder (e.g. ads in newsfeed algorithms) ( Adikari and Dutta 2015).
 An AI deployment with true ABC might disrupt both of these profitable arrangements, arrangements which are the primary business models of several of the largest AI developers.

 This relationship to ABC reflects a deeper tension in AI development: the choice between transparency and mystique.
 In the case that ABC provides precise, controllable, and attributable intelligence, many influential voices may prefer the allure and profitability of black-box systems that more closely mirror a specific conception of biological cognition.
 Yet, this dichotomy does not just shape technical decisions, but who retains power over AI, and the future of AI’s role in society.
 As readers proceed through this thesis, they might consider: what if this preference for black-box AI systems stems not from technical necessity, from safety maximization, or from economic/political incentive, but from deeply held assumptions about what artificial intelligence should be?
 For now, the thesis will overlook such concerns, returning to them in closing notes.